-An afternoon is well-spent on a free guided tour of the Iowa State Capitol or exploring the 27 works from acclaimed artists at the Pappajohn Sculpture Park.
+An afternoon is well-spent on a free guided tour of the Iowa State Capitol and exploring the 28 works from acclaimed artists at the Pappajohn Sculpture Park.

-Sample high-quality microbrews and delicious veal schnitzel in the loftlike setting of Exile Brewing Company; follow it up with a red velvet cupcake in the dessert lounge of Crème Cupcake.
+Sample high-quality microbrews and delicious pork shank in the loftlike setting of Exile Brewing Company; follow it up with a red velvet cupcake in the dessert lounge of Crème Cupcake.

-The small yet luxurious Suites of 800 Locust hotel delivers rich furnishings and a private courtyard (from $209).
+The small yet luxurious Des Lux Hotel delivers rich furnishings and a solid martini menu at the bar (from $209).

-Crab-cake eggs Benedict and spinach frittata fill the brunch menu at bustling Centro, known for its pizzas blistered in a coal-fired oven.
+Crab-cake eggs Benedict and spinach frittata are on the brunch menu at bustling Centro, known for its pizzas blistered in a coal-fired oven.

 The free-admission Des Moines Arts Center contains three wings of top-notch art and an airy venue for gourmet meals.

-An eclectic lineup of musical acts gives Gas Lamp a rollicking vibe.
+An eclectic lineup of musical acts gives the corner bar Gas Lamp a rollicking vibe.